Along Hollywood Boulevard,

 But a crowd of at least 125,000 turned out to watch.

-The Hollywood Christmas Parade isn't in the same league as Pasadena's spectacular Rose Parade (then again, what other parade is?), and its quality has declined since the Chamber bowed out (and they changed the name), but it is still a large, festive affair with more than a dozen colorful marching bands, TV & radio celebrities riding in open antique convertibles, twenty glitzy floats, cartoon characters, twelve equestrian units, and of course Santa Claus himself riding an 18-foot-high, 62-foot-long float in the grand finale.
+The Hollywood Christmas Parade isn't in the same league as Pasadena's spectacular Rose Parade (then again, what other parade is?), but it is still a large, festive affair with more than a dozen colorful marching bands, TV & radio celebrities riding in open antique convertibles, twenty glitzy floats, cartoon characters, equestrian units, and of course Santa Claus himself riding an 18-foot-high, 62-foot-long float in the grand finale.

 In 2006, as the parade marked its 75 Anniversary, TV's Regis Philbin ("Live With Regis & Kelly", "Who Wants to Be a Millionaire"), who is also 75, was the "Diamond Jubilee Honorary Grand Marshal".
 The regular Grand Marshal was George Lopez ("The George Lopez Show").
 Other parade participants & performers included singer Michael Bolton and fiance Nicolette Sheridan (from "Desperate Housewives"), David Boreanaz ("Angel", "Bones") Shawn & Marlon Wayans ("The Wayans Bros"), Casper Van Dien ("Starship Troopers"), Edward James Olmos ("Battlestar Galactica"), Marlee Matlin ("Children of a Lesser God"), Catherine Oxenberg ("Watch Over Me"), Hayden Panettiere (the cheerleader from "Heroes"), Hulk Hogan & his daughter Brooke Hogan, Joey Lawrence ("Dancing with the Stars"), Stephen Collins & Catherine Hicks ('the Camdens' from "7th Heaven"), Eric Braeden ('Victor' on "The Young & the Restless"), Malcolm David Kelley ('Walt' on "Lost").
 Justin Hartley ('Green Arrow' on "Smallville"), and lots of TV sitcom stars and costumed cartoon characters.